OpenTermsArchive/contrib-versions/AppleICloud/Terms of Service.md

 **II.
 FEATURES AND SERVICES**

  **A. Use of Location-based Services**

 Apple and its partners and licensors may provide certain features or services (e.g., Find My iPhone, Find My Friends) that rely upon device-based location information using GPS (where available) and crowd-sourced Wi-Fi hotspot and cell tower locations.
 To provide such features or services, where available, Apple and its partners and licensors must collect, use, transmit, process and maintain your location data, including but not limited to the geographic location of your device and information related to your iCloud account (“Account”) and any devices registered thereunder, including but not limited to your Apple ID, device ID and name, and device type.

 You may withdraw consent to Apple and its partners’ and licensors’ collection, use, transmission, processing and maintenance of location and Account data at any time by not using the location-based features and turning off the Find My iPhone, Find My Friends, or Location Services settings (as applicable) on your device.
 When using third party services that use or provide location data as part of the Service, you are subject to and should review such third party’s terms and privacy policy on use of location data by such third party services.
 Any location data provided by the Service is not intended to be relied upon in situations where precise location information is needed or where erroneous, inaccurate, time-delayed or incomplete location data may lead to death, personal injury, property or environmental damage.
 Apple shall use reasonable skill and due care in providing the Service, but neither Apple nor any of its service and/or content providers guarantees the availability, accuracy, completeness, reliability, or timeliness of location data or any other data displayed by the Service.
 LOCATION-BASED SERVICES ARE NOT INTENDED OR SUITABLE FOR USE AS AN EMERGENCY LOCATOR SYSTEM.

  **B. Find My iPhone**

 Find My iPhone is automatically enabled on iOS devices running iOS 8 or later, and any Apple accessory paired with your iPhone, when iCloud is enabled.
 When Find My iPhone is enabled on iOS devices running iOS 7 or later, your iOS device will be automatically linked to your Apple ID.
 Your Apple ID password will be required before anyone (including you) can turn off Find My iPhone, sign out of iCloud, erase or activate the device.
 Apple and its authorized agents may not perform hardware or software support services, including services under Apple’s limited warranty, unless you disable Find My iPhone prior to service.
 Apple shall bear no responsibility for your failure to protect your iOS device with a passcode, enable Lost Mode, and/or receive or respond to notices and communications.
 Apple shall also bear no responsibility for returning your iOS device to you or for any loss of data on your iOS device.

  **C. Backup**

 iCloud Backup periodically creates automatic backups for iOS devices, when the device is screen locked, connected to a power source, and connected to the Internet via a Wi-Fi network.
 If a device has not backed up to iCloud for a period of one hundred and eighty (180) days, Apple reserves the right to delete any backups associated with that device.
 Backup may include device settings, device characteristics, photos and videos, documents, your messages, ringtones, Health app data and other app data.
 For additional information, please go to https://support.apple.com/en-us/HT207428.
 The following content is not included in your iCloud backup: content purchased from the iTunes Store, App Store, or iBooks Store, media synced from your computer, and your photo library if you have enabled iCloud Photo Library.
 Apple shall use reasonable skill and due care in providing the Service, but, TO THE GREATEST EXTENT PERMISSIBLE BY APPLICABLE LAW, APPLE DOES NOT GUARANTEE OR WARRANT THAT ANY CONTENT YOU MAY STORE OR ACCESS THROUGH THE SERVICE WILL NOT BE SUBJECT TO INADVERTENT DAMAGE, CORRUPTION, LOSS, OR REMOVAL IN ACCORDANCE WITH THE TERMS OF THIS AGREEMENT, AND APPLE SHALL NOT BE RESPONSIBLE SHOULD SUCH DAMAGE, CORRUPTION, LOSS, OR REMOVAL OCCUR.
 It is your responsibility to maintain appropriate alternate backup of your information and data.

  **D. Photos**

- **1.  iCloud Photo Library.** When you enable iCloud Photo Library, your photos, videos, metadata and any edits that you make in the Photos App on your iOS device, macOS computer, or Windows PC will be automatically uploaded and stored in iCloud, and then pushed to all of your other iCloud Photo Library-enabled devices and computers.
+ **1.** **iCloud Photo Library** **.** When you enable iCloud Photo Library, your photos, videos, metadata and any edits that you make in the Photos App on your iOS device, macOS computer, or Windows PC will be automatically uploaded and stored in iCloud, and then pushed to all of your other iCloud Photo Library-enabled devices and computers.
 The photo and video resolution may vary depending on your device settings and available storage.
 You may download full resolution photos and videos at any time.

- **2. iCloud Photo Sharing.**  When you use iCloud Photo Sharing, Apple stores any photos and videos you share until you delete them.
+ **2.** **iCloud Photo Sharing** **.**  When you use iCloud Photo Sharing, Apple stores any photos and videos you share until you delete them.
 You can access your shared photos and videos from any of your Apple devices that have iCloud Photo Sharing enabled.
 People you invite to shared albums may view, save, copy, and share these photos and videos, as well as contribute photos and videos, and comments.
 If you choose to use iCloud Photo Sharing to share photos via a web link, these photos will be publicly available to anyone who has been provided or has access to the web link.
 If you want to stop sharing individual photos, videos, comments or entire shared albums, you may delete them at any time.
 However, any content previously copied from a shared album to another device or computer will not be deleted.

- **3. My Photo Stream.** When you use My Photo Stream, Apple stores photos taken on your iOS device or uploaded from your computer for a limited period of time and automatically pushes the photos to your other Apple devices that have My Photo Stream enabled.
+ **3.** **My Photo Stream** **.** When you use My Photo Stream, Apple stores photos taken on your iOS device or uploaded from your computer for a limited period of time and automatically pushes the photos to your other Apple devices that have My Photo Stream enabled.
 A limited number of photos may be stored in iCloud or on your devices at any one time, and older photos will be automatically deleted from My Photo Stream over time.
 To keep these photos permanently, you must save them to the camera roll on your iOS device or the photo library on your computer.

           **E. Family Sharing.** With Family Sharing, you can share certain content and services including iTunes Store, iBooks Store and App Store purchases, an Apple Music subscription, and an iCloud storage subscription with members of your family.
 You may also share a calendar, a shared photo album, and your location with your family members.
-For more information regarding sharing your content purchases, please see the Apple Media Services Terms and Conditions at https://www.apple.com/legal/internet-services/itunes/ww/.
+For more information regarding sharing your content purchases, please see the Apple Media Services Terms and Conditions at https://www.apple.com/legal/internet-services/itunes/ww/ .

           **F. File Sharing.** When you use iCloud File Sharing, Apple stores any files you share until you delete them.
 You can access your shared files from any of your Apple devices with iCloud Drive enabled.
 You may give access to people to view, save, copy or edit these files.
 You have the option to give people the right to edit the files or to only view them.
 If you use iCloud File Sharing to share files via a web link, these files will be publicly accessible to anyone who has been provided the web link.
 You can stop sharing files at any time.
 If you stop sharing, files will be removed from iCloud Drive on everyone’s devices.
 However, any file previously copied to another device or computer will not be deleted.

           **G. Mail Drop.** If you are logged in to iCloud and you use the macOS Mail app or iCloud Mail on the web to send emails with large attachments, you will have the option of using Mail Drop.
 With Mail Drop, your large attachments will be temporarily stored on iCloud servers in order to facilitate their delivery.
 Apple will either send a link or a preview of the attachment to recipients, depending on your recipient’s email client application.
 Temporary storage of large email attachments will not count towards your iCloud storage quota.
 For more information about Mail Drop, please go to https://support.apple.com/en-us/HT203093.

           **H. Third Party Apps.** If you sign in to certain third party Apps with your iCloud credentials, you agree to allow that App to store data in your personal iCloud account and for Apple to collect, store and process such data on behalf of the relevant third-party App Developer in association with your use of the Service and such Apps.
 The data that the App stores in your personal iCloud account will count towards your storage limit.
 Such data may be shared with another App that you download from the same App Developer.

  **I. iCloud web-only account.** If you sign up for the Service with a web-only account on a non-Apple-branded device or computer, you will have access to only a limited set of Service functionality.
 You will receive 1 GB of free storage and you will not be able to increase this amount with a web-only account.
 As a condition to accessing the Service with a web-only account, you agree to all relevant terms and conditions found in this Agreement, including, without limitation, all requirements for use of the Service, limitations on use, availability, public beta, disclaimers of warranties, rules regarding your content and conduct, and termination.
 Terms found in this Agreement relating to features not available for web-only users will not be applicable to you.
 These include, for example, use of location based services and payment of fees for iCloud storage upgrades.
 You further agree that if you subsequently access your web-only account from an Apple-branded device or Apple-branded computer, whether or not you own such device or computer, Apple may automatically upgrade your web-only account to a full iCloud account and provide all available functionality of the Service to you, including increased free storage capacity.
 If you choose to access your web-only account from an Apple-branded device or Apple-branded computer and you are subsequently upgraded to full functionality of the Service, you agree that all of the terms and conditions contained herein apply to your use of the Service.
 If you do not want to have a full iCloud account, do not sign in to your web-only account from an Apple-branded device or computer.